Tara Parashar

 Meet our Class of 2024, who are positively transforming the future of the sports sector.

-Betty Mazzoleni is a Commercial Media Manager at TEAM Marketing.
+Betty Mazzoleni is a Senior Commercial Media Manager at TEAM Marketing.

 Born in Milan, Italy, Betty has been living abroad for the past nine years across Spain, the UK and Switzerland, bringing a global perspective to their day-to-day work.
 Since joining TEAM in 2022, Betty’s been dedicated to supporting broadcasters who have acquired the rights for the UEFA Men’s Club Competitions and developing strategic solutions that maximise the commercial value of their rights.